tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/40-linux-installation-apt-repo.md

 1. ##### Adding the MySQL APT Repository for MySQL NDB Cluster

    Follow the steps in  Adding the MySQL Apt Repository to add the MySQL APT repository to your system's repository list.
-During the installation process of the configuration package, when you are asked which MySQL product you want to configure, choose “MySQL Server & Cluster”; when asked which version you wish to receive, choose “mysql-cluster-*`x`*.*`y`*.”
+During the installation process of the configuration package, when you are asked which MySQL product you want to configure, choose “MySQL Server & Cluster”; when asked which version you wish to receive, choose “`mysql-cluster-`*`x`*.*`y`*.”
 After returning to the command prompt, go to Step 2 below.

    If you already have the configuration package installed on your system, make sure it is up-to-date by running the following command: